CloudLabsAI-Azure/hack-in-a-day-challenges/autonomous-it-troubleshooting-agent/challenge-6.md

 1. Sign in to Teams with a different user account.

-2. Search for your IT Helpdesk Copilot in Teams Apps.
+2. Search for your IT Support Copilot in Teams Apps.

 3. Add it and test:
-   - Trigger a topic
+   - Trigger a topic (CredentialResetSupport, VPNConnectivitySupport, or HardwareSupportAssistant)
    - Create a test ticket
    - Verify it appears in Freshdesk